Multilevel Motion Planning: A Fiber Bundle Formulation: Related Work

-We mentioned that fiber bundles are closely related to quotient spaces, constraint relaxations and admissible heuristics.
-Thus, we can reuse previous results whenever applicable while adding additional insights.
-However, most previous approaches are limited in the number of projections \citep{sucan_2009, cortes_2008}, the number of robots \citep{vidal_2019}, use only holonomic constraints \citep{zhang_2009}, use only euclidean spaces \citep{reid_2019, reid_2020} or work only in specific situations \citep{gochev_2012, kim_2015}.
-We can apply fiber bundles to any manifold space (we show it for compound spaces including the special euclidean and orthogonal groups in 2d and 3d), any finite number of projections (up to $98$ in our evaluations), any finite number of robots (up to $8$ in our evaluations) and any nonholonomic constraint (for Dubin's state spaces in our evaluations).
-With fiber bundles, we also provide a shared vocabulary, in which we could reformulate previous seemingly unrelated results like path restriction sampling \citep{zhang_2009, tonneau_2018, vidal_2019} or graph restriction sampling \citep{grey_2017, orthey_2018, reid_2020}.
+Fiber bundle planners exploit a number of projections to accelerate planning performance.
+Prior approaches using projections are the KPIECE planner~\citep{sucan_2009}, which uses a projection onto a simplified space, and the SBL planner~\citep{sanchez2003single}, which plans using a simplified grid of the state space.
+However, most prior approaches are limited in the number of projections~\citep{sucan_2009, cortes_2008}, the number of robots~\citep{vidal_2019}, use only holonomic constraints~\citep{zhang_2009}, use only Euclidean spaces~\citep{reid_2019, reid_2020}, or work only in specific situations~\citep{gochev_2012, kim_2015}.
+Instead, we can apply fiber bundles to any manifold space (we show it for compound spaces including the special Euclidean and orthogonal groups in 2d and 3d), any finite number of projections (up to $98$ in our evaluations), any finite number of robots (up to $8$ in our evaluations) and any nonholonomic constraint (for Dubin's state spaces in our evaluations).
+With fiber bundles, we also provide a shared vocabulary, which can unify methods like path restriction sampling~\citep{zhang_2009, tonneau_2018, vidal_2019}, or graph restriction sampling~\citep{grey_2017, orthey_2018, reid_2020}.
 Since we also provide an open source implementation in OMPL, we can benchmark different multilevel strategies (Appendix~\ref{sec:appendix:metaanalysis}) and we can show the benefit of fiber bundles compared to classical motion planners (Sec.~\ref{sec:evaluation}).